 CASH FLOW STATEMENT

-Relations between the Management and Employees were cordial throughout the year underreview.
-The five year wage / salary agreement with labour unions / staff associationexpired on March 31 2019 has been finalised and a formal agreementvalid until March 31 2024 had been entered into by the Company during April / May 2022.
+Relations between the Management and Employees were cordial throughoutthe year under review.
+The five year wage / salary agreement with labour unions / staffassociation which expired on March 31 2019 has been finalised and a formal agreementvalid until March 31 2024 had been entered into by the Company during April / May 2022.

 During the FY 2021-22 Tamilnadu Industrial Investment Corporation(TIIC) withdrew the nomination of Tmt.
 Sigy Thomas Vaidhyan IAS and in her placenominated Sri Hans Raj Verma IAS (Chairman and Managing Director TIIC) as its NomineeDirector on the Board of our Company.
 Sri Hans Raj Verma IAS was appointed as anAdditional Director on the Board of the Company on June 15 2021 by a Circular Resolution.He was later appointed by the Shareholders of the Company in the Annual General Meetingheld on July 24 2021 as a Nominee Director not liable to retire by rotation.